 Add about $200 per month for a completely furnished apartment.

-Of course, there are more expensive rentals in Panama City too.
+Of course, there are more expensive rentals in Panama City, too.
+And you can find more affordable rentals too!

 Here’s an example from Craigslist of a furnished $580-a-month studio apartment on Via Argentina in Panama City: